Microflow-IO/microflow-nano/docs/Nano_FAQ.md

 ## Can Nano parse HTTPS?

+- High version Nano can parse SSL/TLS plaintext without a CA certificate; But only limited to Linux-64; Windows does not support;
-Nano cannot parse encrypted traffic!
-However, in most cases, this does not affect Nano from achieving its intended value!
-Because the actual deployment location of Nano in production environments is usually before loading HTTPS or after unloading HTTPS;

-In other words, in most cases, where Nano is deployed, HTTPS is not the primary traffic, so there is no need to worry about the encryption and decryption issues of HTTPS.
+- Low version Nano does not support parsing encrypted traffic; However, in most cases, this does not affect Nano from achieving its intended value!
+Because the actual deployment location of Nano in production environments is usually before loading HTTPS or after unloading HTTPS; In other words, in most cases, where Nano is deployed, HTTPS is not the primary traffic, so there is no need to worry about the encryption and decryption issues of HTTPS.